lenderpanel

 Recently asked questions about conveyancing in Waltham Cross

-in cases where there is a missing landlord or where there is disagreement about what the lease extension should cost, under the relevant statutes it is possible to make an application to the Leasehold Valuation Tribunal to judgment on the sum to be paid.
+if there is a missing freeholder or if there is dispute about what the lease extension should cost, under the relevant legislation you can apply to the Leasehold Valuation Tribunal to calculate the sum to be paid.

-An example of a Vesting Order and Purchase of freehold decision for a Waltham Cross premises is Ground Floor Flat 4A Baronet Road in February 2010.
-Following a vesting order by Edmonton County Court on 23rd December 2008 (case number 8ED064) the Tribunal decided that the price that the Applicant for the freehold interest should pay is £8,689.00 This case related to 2 flats.
+An example of a Vesting Order and Purchase of freehold case for a Waltham Cross flat is Ground Floor Flat 4A Baronet Road in February 2010.
+Following a vesting order by Edmonton County Court on 23rd December 2008 (case number 8ED064) the Tribunal decided that the price that the Applicant for the freehold interest should pay is £8,689.00 This case was in relation to 2 flats.
 The unexpired lease term was 80.01 years.

 Last updated